Looking to cool down on a sunny day with soft serve in Seattle?

 1. Milk Drunk, Beacon Hill

-In addition to soft serve ice cream, Milk Drunk offers fried chicken, sandwiches, and cocktails.
+In addition to soft serve ice cream, Milk Drunk in Beacon Hill offers fried chicken, sandwiches, and cocktails.
 They also have a patio for enjoying your treats on a nice day.
 Some of their soft serve flavors are vegan!
 Keep in mind that they are closed on Mondays.

 📍 2805 Beacon Avenue South